porrey/max1704x/index.md

 # MAX1704X Library
 Arduino library for MAX17043/MAX17044 lithium ion battery fuel gauge.

-Provides a simple interface for monitoring battery charge levels.
-Works with any device using the Maxmim MAX17043 or MAX17044 chip such as the SparkFun LiPo Fuel Gauge.

 ## Overview
 Arduino library for the MAX17043 and MAX17044 LiPo Battery Fuel Gauge.
 For an example of this device on a breakout board see the [SparkFun LiPo Fuel Gauge](https://www.sparkfun.com/products/10617).